cdl-geneseo/geneseo-dictionary/H/Harsh.md

 # Harsh

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Harsh

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 1) adj.
 Mean; cruel; difficultSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 20062) v.
 To throw someone off of a good moodAs of 2012, 92.5% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)Of those surveyed in 2008, 88.6% knew the word, and of those, 0% learned it in Geneseo.Talbot, 2008.